Spaceport America: AeroVironment/HAPSMobile

 HAPSMobile is currently testing a prototype high altitude, long endurance UAV and associated cellular-like communication equipment.

 SpinLaunch

 December 15, 2020, SpinLaunch announced that it would be expanding its operations to Spaceport America.
-SpinLaunch is creating an evacuated centrifuge roughly 30 meters in diameter and is expected to perform its first suborbital test on a prototype of its centrifugal kinetic accelerator system that will launch small satellites at the site later this year.
+SpinLaunch is creating an evacuated centrifuge roughly 30 meters in diameter and was expected to perform its first suborbital test on a prototype of its centrifugal kinetic accelerator system that will launch small satellites at the site in 2021.

 UP Aerospace

 UP Aerospace is a space launch and flight test service provider specializing in advanced engineering, launch technology development, and state-of-the-art rapid and low-cost launch operations.
 The company provides suborbital launch services to customers such as NASA, Department of Defense (DoD), educational institutions, and the private sector.
 In 2013, SatWest company led by Brian Barnett sent the first commercial text message to space, using a UP Aerospace rocket launched from Spaceport America funded by NASA's Flight Opportunities Program.
 The technology has been incorporated into Solstar Space products.
 Since 2017, UPA has manufactured their solid rocket motors at Spaceport America.
 UPA also has conducted launches of third-party rockets for Lockheed Martin and Moog.